Flatness (manufacturing): History

-Joseph Whitworth popularized the first practical method of making accurate flat surfaces during the 1830s, using engineer's blue and scraping techniques on three trial surfaces, in what is known as Whitworth's three plates method.
+Sir Joseph Whitworth popularized the first practical method of making accurate flat surfaces during the 1830s, using engineer's blue and scraping techniques on three trial surfaces, in what is known as Whitworth's three plates method.
 By testing all three in pairs against each other, it is ensured that the surfaces become flat.
 Using two surfaces would result in a concave surface and a convex surface.
 Eventually a point is reached when many points of contact are visible within each square inch, at which time the three surfaces are uniformly flat to a very close tolerance.
+This method does not rely on other flat reference surfaces or other precision instruments, and thus solves the bootstrapping problem of how to create the first precise flat surface.

 Up until his introduction of the scraping technique, the same three plate method was employed using polishing techniques, giving less accurate results.
 This led to an explosion of development of precision instruments using these flat surface generation techniques as a basis for further construction of precise shapes.

+Whitworth three plates method

+When any two surfaces (call them A and B) are lapped together, the protrusions of the two surfaces will abrade each other off, eventually resulting in two surfaces which will closely agree each other, but which can still be concave or convex (and thus, not flat).

+The key insight is to then lap them against a third surface, C, with rotation.
+The various pairs of surfaces are lapped together in succession, until all three agree with each other.
+It is impossible for any one surface to be concave (or convex), while still agree with two other mutually-agreeing surfaces.

+With enough iteration, the three surfaces will converge on being precisely flat, where successive iterations of the technique will further improve the flatness.

+Measures

+ISO 12781-1 defines several flatness measures: